 If you do not have a face covering when you arrive on campus, we will have a limited number available.
 Anyone requesting a mask accommodation for a documented medical condition should contact either SAIC’s Disability and Learning Resource Center (if you are a student) or Human Resources (if you are a faculty or staff member) to discuss types of coverings that may meet their needs.

 Appropriate use of face coverings is critical for minimizing risks to others near you.
 It is possible to spread COVID-19 to others even when you do not feel sick, making face coverings an indispensable component of protecting our community.
 Continue to maintain six feet between yourself and others, as face coverings are not a substitute for social and physical distancing.

 Washable cloth face coverings or disposable single-use masks are recommended for our community, and can be either handmade or purchased.
 There will be a limited supply of disposable single-use masks at security desks for those who misplace their face coverings.
-Medical grade surgical masks and N95 respirators continue to be reserved for healthcare workers at this time, and should only be used on campus for specific tasks, as identified by Occupational Safety and Health Administration (OSHA), based on a hazard assessment.

 Additional guidance on how to properly wear, remove, and care for face coverings and masks is shared below.

 - Bandanas and neck gaiters which are less effective than other coverings

 - Masks with a relief valve as it compromises the integrity of the mask and can allow germ-carrying droplets to escape